-On to the crux of this article then- best treatment for cystic acne.
 Due to the severity of this form of acne, it is highly recommended that you consult a dermatologist to assess your individual requirements.
 However, as promised earlier, I will provide an overview of treatments available and provide some guiding notes so you are able to make an informed decision.
 The following are common and effective treatments :-

 This orally administered form of treatment normally comes in the form of tablets.
 Doctors normally prescribe them in 3 monthly prescriptions that must be finished, similar to normal antibiotics.
 Their primary mechanism of action targets the P-acne bacteria, slowly killing off the numbers to control infection.
 While this treatment is effective, it is important that any antibiotic allergies are disclosed to your doctor.
 Treatments are generally affordable and may induce minor side effects like nausea and some stomach discomfort.

 You might recognize these by their commercial brand names, namely RoAccutane, Amnesteem, Isotane or Claravis.
 Similar to oral antibiotics, these are administered orally in tablet/capsule form albeit with a generally higher price tag.
 Isotretinoins are more effective than antibiotics alone due to the fact they target several of acne’s contributing factors.
 The drug generally reduces sebum production by means of constricting the sebum glands, thus reducing sebum output.
 It also has been found to have antimicrobial properties against the P-acne bacteria.
 However, the downside of isotreinoin is that the side effects are more pronounced.
 Common side effects include dryness of skin, lips and eyes; short term acne flare ups as well as skin fragility or peeling.
-All considered however, this is one of the best courses of cystic acne remedies and likely to be prescribed by your doctor.
+All considered however, this is one of the best courses of the acne remedies and likely to be prescribed by your doctor.

 Oral Contraceptives (for women)